 In order to have the most fun on the slopes you’re going to need quality equipment – this is definitely true for what’s on your feet.

-If you want to get one of the best snowboard boots there’s a few things you must consider.
-In this post I’ll show you everything you need to think about when making your purchase and my top picks for both men and women.
+If you want to get one of the best snowboard boots there are a few things you must consider.
+In this post, I’ll show you everything you need to think about when making your purchase and my top picks for both men and women.

-By the time your done I’m sure you’ll see a pair that you love.
+By the time you’re done I’m sure you’ll see a pair that you love.

 How To Choose The Right Snowboard Boots